PayRequest/payrequest.github.io/subscriptions.md

                               <div class="col-md-6">
                                  <div class="service-works-item">
                                     <div class="service-works-icon2">
-                                  <i class="fad fa-repeat-alt" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true" fad=""></i>
+                                  <i class="fad fa-file-invoice" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true"></i>
                                     </div>
                                     <div class="service-works-info">
-  <h5>Subscriptions &amp; Payment Plans
+  <h5>Payment Links for Overdue Invoices
 <br>
 </h5>
-                                       <p>With Subscriptions you can accept recurring payments, customers can self-service their subscriptions, also you can use payment plans
+                                       <p>Has you customer still not paid there invoice after some weeks?
+Best way is to remind them is with a payment link, and offer them an easy way to pay your invoice without extra fees.
 </p>
                                     </div>
                                  </div>